Skip to main content

 3. The sidebar updates to show the new database’s tables

-This is faster than creating separate connections for each database on the same server.
+No need to create separate connections for each database on the same server.

 Creating Databases